opengisch/QField-docs/documentation/how-to/digitize.en.md

 ## Snap to Common Angle

-The Snap to Common Angle feature enhances the precision and efficiency of digitizing geometries by allowing users to snap to predefined common angles: 10°, 15°, 30°, 45°, and 90°.
+The Snap to Common Angle feature enhances the precision and efficiency of digitizing geometries by allowing to snap to predefined common angles: 10°, 15°, 30°, 45°, and 90°.
 This functionality is similar to the advanced digitizing tool in QGIS.

-### Key Features

-- **Enhanced Precision and Efficiency**: Users can easily align new geometries or vertices with common angles, allowing for both a faster workflow and increased accuracy while digitizing.
-- **Flexible Activation**: Users can toggle snapping on-the-fly using the digitizing drawer's Snap to Common Angle button and  change the angle by performing a long tap on the Snap to Common Angle icon.
-- **Adaptive Angle**: QField supports absolute angle snapping as well as angle snapping relative to the last digitized segment.

-### How to Activate

-1. **Enter Editing Mode**: Open the geometry editor and enter Editing mode.

-2. **Activate Snap to Common Angle**:

-    - Long tap on the Snap to Common Angle icon in the toolbar.
-    - A pop-up menu will appear, displaying the list of common angles (10°, 15°, 30°, 45°, 90°).
-3. **Select Desired Angle**: Choose the desired common angle from the pop-up menu by tapping on it.

-4. **Start Digitizing**: Begin digitizing your geometry or adding vertices.
-The Snap to Common Angle functionality will automatically align your input to the selected angle.

-5. **Adaptive Angle Memory**: QField will remember the angle relative to the last segment situation, providing consistent snapping behavior for subsequent edits.
+To activate Snap to Common Angle, open the geometry editor and tap on the Snap to Common Angle icon in the toolbar to bring up a menu of common angles.
+Choose the desired angle from the menu.
+Then, start digitizing your geometry or adding vertices, and the functionality will automatically align your input to the selected angle.
+QField will remember the angle relative to the last segment situation for consistent snapping behavior during subsequent edits.

 !![](../assets/images/snap-to-common-angles.gif)